-Apply today for a Sweden Schengen Visa with us!
+Apply for the Italy Schengen Visa with us!

-Keep reading for more info or apply online now via our website or using our iVisa app
+Keep reading for more info or apply online now!

-With the Sweden Schengen Visa in hand, the visa holder gains access to 27 Schengen states: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+With the Italy Schengen Visa, you can visit the following 27 Schengen states: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-What can I do with the Swedish Schengen Visa?
+What can I do with an Italian Schengen Visa?

 Make stopovers at an airport in the Schengen zone.

-Attend business meetings and conferences, or conduct other business activities.
+Attend business meetings, conferences, or other business activities.

-What can I not do with the Swedish Schengen Visa?
+What can I not do with an Italian Schengen Visa?

 Do remunerated business (paid work).